jdreux/streamUR/README.md

 ### min
 Minifies javascript code using [uglifyjs](https://github.com/mishoo/UglifyJS/).

+### mini
+Minifies css code using [clean-css](https://github.com/GoalSmashers/clean-css).

 ### gzip
-Gzips files and sets the proper header on the response.
+Gzips the stream and sets the proper header on the response.
 Uses [gzip](https://github.com/indutny/node.gzip).

 ### jslint
 Runs [JSLINT](http://www.jslint.com/) on the stream and returns the result as raw JSON.